OpenDSA/OpenDSA/RST/en/PIFLA/RegularGrammars.rst

 Converting between Left-linear and Right-linear Grammars
 --------------------------------------------------------

-.. inlineav:: LeftLinearGrammarFS ff
+.. inlineav:: LLGrammarFS ff
-   :links: DataStructures/FLA/FLA.css AV/PIFLA/Regular/LeftLinearGrammarFS.css
+   :links: DataStructures/FLA/FLA.css AV/PIFLA/Regular/LLGrammarFS.css
-   :scripts: lib/underscore.js DataStructures/FLA/FA.js DataStructures/PIFrames.js DataStructures/FLA/AddQuestions.js AV/PIFLA/Regular/LeftLinearGrammarFS.js
+   :scripts: lib/underscore.js DataStructures/FLA/FA.js DataStructures/PIFrames.js DataStructures/FLA/AddQuestions.js AV/PIFLA/Regular/LLGrammarFS.js
    :output: show

 .. ..
 The following seems like over-kill and boring.
 So I left it out
       of the S22 and S23 books.
 Note that if these are going to be